-Jane Ellen Bryant is one of the 2017 nominees for Black Fret, a competitive and high respected local charity that provides grants to musicians.
+Jane Ellen Bryant is a 2017 small grant recipient & 2018 Black Fret nominee.
 She is also one of the seven local bands included in the Austin Music Foundation’s artist development program that expands over seven months.

 Despite all of the recent accolades, Bryant insists that she is just getting started.
 She and her producer, Chris “Frenchie” Smith (best known for working with The Toadies, Jet, and Santana), have many tricks up their sleeves that the world has yet to hear.
 This rare musical collaboration began after Frenchie saw Jane perform with Ian Moore and Max Frost at the ALL-ATX show at the Moody Theatre back in 2015.
 Their first project together was the Twenties EP that released in July of 2016.
 After Paste Magazine premiered the hilarious music video (directed by Jordan Haro) for the title track, the spark was ignited.
 People couldn’t help but pay attention to this electric, young artist.